-Header Section of Screen
+Header Section of Screen (all fields display only):

 Script Code

 This no-entry field contains the script code previously defined through the Update Script Definitions option.

 This no-entry field contains the vendor code previously defined through the Accounts Payable module.
 Replenishment accesses this code through the Product Line option.